awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 ![A job with a GitLab CVMFS Runner showing the cvmfs label](../fig/cvmfs_tag.png)

-In the following you'll will learn how to setup a GitLab CI job running CMSSW.
+In the following you'll will learn how to setup a GitLab CI job that runs CMSSW.

 This should be regarded as an example for any CI job requiring access to CVMFS and accessing CMS-restricted files.